iboB/problem-din-game/problem.en_US.md

 C->A
 ```

-*PS We remind you that this is not the only valid output for the example input*
+*We remind you that this is not the only valid output for the example input*

 ## Ranking